 In most situations, you will receive a lengthy family, social and medical history compiled by the expectant mother, and sometimes the birth father.
 Where possible, we also obtain medical records from the OB/GYN and the hospital.
 If you indicated you are open to limited/no prenatal care, please understand we may not have medical records to review so this should not hold up your decision making when presented with a match opportunity.
 If requested, we can obtain criminal records or other third-party documents.
+It is never appropriate to complete your own background search or investigate through social media an expectant parent.
+Remember, you wouldn't want an expectant parent to treat you this way, you shouldn't treat them this way.
 We cannot guarantee the health or medical history of the baby.